\Lambda-buildings and base change functors: Proof of the first Main Result

 Let $H$ be the half-apartment of $A$ corresponding to $\Delta_k H$.
-Using Lemma~\ref{lemma:germ}, it follows that this half-apartment contains $K$ completely, but intersects $S$ in exactly $\{k\}$.
-So $k'$ does not lie in this half-apartment.
+Using Lemma~\ref{lemma:germ}, it follows that this half-apartment contains $K$ completely, but does not contain $S$.
+So $k'$ does not lie in this half-apartment (by minimality of $S$).
 We have obtained a contradiction and proved convexity.